July 28, 2008

 3. KING KONG vs GODZILLA (1963)

-This was also recut for the US version.
-It's available in a beautiful 2.35 widescreen release in the US from Universal Home Video.
-The US version contains all the monster action of the Japanese version.
+The US version of this was cutdown, then extra scenes were filmed.
+It's now available on DVD and blu-ray in a beautiful 2.35 widescreen release in the US from Universal Home Video (pictured).
+This US version contains all the monster action of the Japanese version.
+(In addition, Universal have also released the non-Godzilla sequel King Kong Escapes on DVD and blu.
+It features King Kong, Mechani-Kong and Gorosaurus...).

-The Japanese version of the film is longer, with more dialogue scenes and humour, but I've never seen a subtitled DVD.
-It's only available in Japan or Thailand, in widescreen without English subtitles.
+The Japanese version of King Kong vs Godzilla is longer, with more dialogue scenes and humour.
+But it's only available in Japan and has never been released with English subtitles.

 4. MOTHRA vs GODZILLA (1964)